Deeplocal/scrubber/README.md

 - A few inches of copper tape
 - Battery pack (optional)

-Most of these parts can be swapped for what you have access to— the speaker bonnet can be replaced with a similar audio pHat or AIY hat, and the copper tape can even be replaced with aluminum foil and super glue.
+Most of these parts can be swapped for what you have access to — the speaker bonnet can be replaced with a similar audio pHat or AIY hat, and the copper tape can even be replaced with aluminum foil and super glue.

 ### Tools